Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 Memories Of Loreto Day School

 Three memories were not so pleasant.
 I was bullied by another boy called Shane Offrey.
-Who knows what he didn’t like about me.
+Who knows what he didn’t like about me?
 Nobody else noticed it and I kept it to myself.
 The bullying stopped when I moved schools after four years.

-The Bully Boy
+The Bully Girl

 Once when I was playing in the schoolyard, I noticed a group of older girls playing with a basketball.
 I thought of it.
-Suddenly their play wandered towards where I was.
+Suddenly their play wandered toward where I was.
 Two of the girls were clamming the basketball at each other.
 Out of the blue, one of these girls grabbed me to use as a human shield.

 The Human Shield